gongahkia/smake/README.md

 # `SMAke`

-16-bit snake game in x86 assembly that can theoretically run without any Operating System.
+16-bit snake game in x86 assembly that can theoretically run on any IBM DOS-enabled PC.

 ## Install